travis-ci/travis.rb/README.md

 * Fix SSL verification issue on OS X Yesomite and certain Linux setups.
 * Be more forgiving with outdated API version (Enterprise).
 * Better handling of multibyte characters in archived logs.
+* Use more restricitve permissions for the config file.
+* Bump up default go version used by `travis init`.

 **1.7.1** (August 9, 2014)